-Along with submitting annual operational energy use data, building owners will also be required to submit additional data to calculate both the GHGi and Heat Energy Intensity.
+Along with submitting annual operational energy use data, building owners will also be required to submit additional data to calculate both the GHGI and HEI.

 - Determining Building Gross Floor Area: All buildings will need to determine their Gross Floor Area (GFA).
 This is used to determine definitively if and when a building is subject to the different requirements in the By-Law.
-It is also used to calculate the GHG emissions and heat energy intensities of the building for compliance with the GHG emissions and heat energy limits in the By-Law. - Mixed Use Office & Retail Buildings: Buildings with both retail and office occupancies will use this section to calculate a custom GHG emissions limit that reflects that building's unique blend of retail and office are. - Mixed Use Office and Retail Buildings with Residential Occupancies: Buildings with separately metered residential occupancies will use this section to calculate the non-residential energy use and non-residential GFA of the building to be used in all calculations for compliance with the GHG emissions and heat energy limits.
+It is also used to calculate the GHG emissions and heat energy intensities of the building for compliance with the GHG emissions and heat energy limits in the By-Law. - Mixed Use Office & Retail Buildings: All buildings will need to determine their Gross Floor Area (GFA).
+This is used to determine definitively if and when a building is subject to the different requirements in the By-Law.
+It is also used to calculate the GHG emissions and heat energy intensities of the building for compliance with the GHG emissions and heat energy limits in the By-Law. - Mixed Use Office and Retail Buildings with Residential Occupancies: Buildings with separately metered residential occupancies will use this section to calculate the nonresidential energy use and non-residential GFA of the building to be used in all calculations for compliance with the GHG emissions and heat energy limits.

-DETERMINING BUILDING GROSS FLOOR AREA
+3.1 DETERMINING BUILDING GROSS FLOOR AREA

-All buildings will need to have their GFA calculated and verified as part of reporting under the GHGI limits in 2027 (owners are encouraged to report a calculated GFA in 2024 but is it not a requirement).
+All buildings subject to the 2026 GHGI limits will need to have their GFA calculated and verified when they submit their report to the city in 2027 (owners are encouraged to report a calculated GFA in 2024 but is it not a requirement).
 This will be a one-time process for most buildings and will only need to be repeated if a building adds or subtracts floor area, if building area is converted to or from unconditioned space, or there is a change in major occupancy.
-GFA can be determined from onsite measurements, or permit documents for the building.
+GFA can be determined from onsite measurements or permit documents for the building.

 The GFA is defined as the sum of the area of every floor in a building, measured between the outside surface of the exterior walls; it excludes unconditioned areas of the building (i.e., those areas that do not include space heating other than freeze protection), parking areas, partial height spaces (e.g., crawl spaces and accessible plenums), and exterior spaces such as balconies, patios, and covered walkways.
-It is measured in square meters (m2).
+It is measured in square meters (m^2) .